romyl25/projects/README.md

 # My Projects

-These are my projects I made.
+These are the projects I made.

 ## Getting Started